sidharthgurbani/HAR-using-PyTorch/README.md

 # HAR-using-PyTorch
-Implement Human Activity Recognition in PyTorch using LSTM and CNN Models
+Implement Human Activity Recognition in PyTorch using LSTM, Bidirectional-LSTM and Residual-LSTM Models on UCI HAR Dataset